brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 $ ssh -i /root/.ssh/hacker_rsa root@192.168.1.112           # SSH to target using your private key
 ```

+### Ident - TCP 113

+Ident is a protocol that helps identify the user of a particular TCP connection.

+Follow instructions to install ident-enum tool: http://pentestmonkey.net/tools/ident-user-enum

 ### SMB NETBIOS SMBD - TCP 135-139,445
 SMB is a communications protocol primarily designed for file sharing and printer sharing.
 It is not intended as a general networking tool.